-The digital world of commerce and business grows every day.
+The digital world of commerce and business is growing every day.
 And over the last few years, third-party marketplaces that market catalogues of products from many different sellers have increased in popularity and use.
-Many businesses large and small often see these catalogues as an advantage to get their product out to consumers.
+Many businesses – large and small – often see these catalogues as an advantage to get their product out to consumers.

 Amazon is the epitome of this, as they allow competitors and small businesses to sell their products through their site.
 However, this model seems to be putting Amazon in a tough spot as they grapple with legal claims of liability.

 Baker & Associates is not involved in this case, but business owners must be aware of the lawsuit’s developments – and what they could mean for their own business.

 In a monumental ruling, California’s Fourth District Court of Appeals determined that Amazon could be held liable for defective products from third-party sellers.

 In this recent case, the plaintiff claimed she bought a replacement laptop battery through Amazon, though the battery was from a third-party seller under the name “E-Life.”
 The plaintiff stated the battery exploded and caused serious burns when she used the computer.

 When she filed a claim against Amazon, the online retailer reported it did not distribute, manufacture or sell the product.
 Therefore, they were not liable.

 However, the California Court of Appeals disagreed.
 In the ruling, the Court determined that Amazon played a significant role in the sale of the product, as the company:

 - Stored it in an Amazon-owned warehouse; and